-GREEN WOOD vs. SEASONED WOOD - Green wood has a high moisture content, and therefore requires a hotter ignition temperature.
+GREEN WOOD vs. SEASONED WOOD - Green wood has a high moisture content, and should not be used.
 Seasoned wood - cut at least one year before use - allows for a quicker, prolonged burn and more complete combusion.

-SPLIT WOOD vs. ROUND WOOD - Split wood burns easier and more rapidly, whether it's seasoned or green.
+SPLIT WOOD vs. ROUND WOOD - Split wood burns easier and more rapidly.
 If used after starting a fire, it should be packed tightly to achieve a longer burn.